 The chunky sandals that once prompted many a turned-up nose in the fashion community are now more than just comfortable kicks.
 Spotted on the Parisian runways back in 2012 and appearing in the box office hit Barbie movie in 2023, the Birkenstock has graduated from a hippy necessity to a chic statement shoe in recent times.

-These German sandals have been around for more than two centuries, and are now paired with everything from shorts to maxi skirts by fashion bloggers all over the world.
-But how ethical are these buckled slip-ons?
+These German sandals have been around for more than two centuries, and are now paired with everything from shorts to maxi skirts by influencers all over the world.
+But how ethical and sustainable are these buckled slip-ons?
 We break the Birk down, issue by issue.
-Let’s take a look!
+Let’s take a look.

 Despite its eco image, Birkenstock’s environment rating is “Not Good Enough”.
 It uses few lower-impact materials, there is no evidence it reduces its carbon and other greenhouse gas emissions, and it doesn’t appear to minimise textile waste.
 One positive is that it uses water-based glues to minimise the use of solvent-based chemicals in its shoe production, but the brand still has a long way to go for the planet.